chidhvilaskacham/EKS_2048_game/README.md

     --policy-name AWSLoadBalancerControllerIAMPolicy \
     --policy-document file://iam_policy.json
 ```
-- Creates a policy that defines the permissions required by the AWS Load Balancer Controller.

 ### **Create an IAM Role for the Controller**
-Replace `<ACCOUNT_ID>` with your AWS account ID:
+This role allows the AWS Load Balancer Controller to interact with AWS services.
 ```sh
 eksctl create iamserviceaccount \
   --cluster=demo-cluster \